Car insurance for 17-year-olds

 - MOT.
 If a car is more than three years old, you’ll need to pay for an MOT test every year to make sure it meets the minimum legal standards for road safety and environmental friendliness.

 - Repairs.
-If your car needs repairs, you can make a claim on your insurance, in which case your provider will pay for it.
+If your car needs repairs following an incident, you can make a claim on your insurance, in which case your provider will pay for it.
 However, this will impact your no-claims bonus, so you might prefer to cover the costs of cheaper repairs by yourself.
+And bear in mind that wear and tear won’t be covered.
+Touching up minor scratches caused by gritty roads or dealing with rust patches will typically come out of your own pocket.

 How can 17 year-olds save on their car insurance?